How to Survive School Without Killing Your Soul

 She never died.

 I mean—she did, repeatedly.
-But spiritually, she regenerated like a rodent Doctor Who.Sunshine was not a name.
+But spiritually, she regenerated like a rodent Doctor Who.Sunshine wasn’t a name.
 It was a role.
+A ritual.
+A reincarnation wrapped in cedar shavings.
 Grief dressed in drag.
 Death as a children’s puppet show with teeth.

 Over the years, there were at least nine.
 One was a guinea pig.
 One was… suspect.
 A pet cementary of denial.
 Like an after school special of uncanny valley.Why do we lie to kids about death and then expect them to be emotionally functional adults?
 Sunshine was my first experiment in humor-as-processing.
 An absurd chorus of undead hamsters.